CaptainProton42/FlexibleToonShaderGD/README.md

 * `clamp_diffuse_to_max`

-When using multiple light sources, instead of adding every light, the diffuse color will use the brighted light.
+When using multiple light sources, instead of adding every light, the diffuse color will use only the brightest light.
 This can make a scene with multiple light sources look more consistent (see below).

 ![](images/clamp_light.png)